freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-fortune-teller/index.md

 superBlock: front-end-development
 ---

-## Introduction to the Build a Fortune Teller
+## Introduction to Building a Fortune Teller

-This is a test for the new project-based curriculum.
+In this lab, you will build a fortune teller by randomly selecting a fortune from the avaialble fortunes.